kensanata/bitlbee-mastodon/doc/HELP.md

 You should now have a channel called **#mastodon.weaponsvsac.space@localhost** where all the status updates and notifications get shown.
 We'll call this your **account channel**.
 See **help set name** to change it's name.

-Mastodon gives BitlBee a permanent authentication token, which will be saved in your configuration.
+Mastodon gives BitlBee a permanent authentication token, which is saved in your configuration.

 You should probably save this configuration.